websocket-client/websocket-client/README.md

 - six
 - backports.ssl\_match\_hostname for Python 2.x

-You can install the dependencies with the command `pip install six`
+You can install the dependencies with the command `pip install six` and `pip install backports.ssl_match_hostname`

 You can use either `python setup.py install` or `pip install websocket-client` to install.